 19. Half a million tonnes of microplastics are produced.

 Clothing is a major source of microplastics because so many garments now are made from nylon or polyester.
 This is strong and inexpensive.
 Each wash and dry cycle results in the loss of microfilaments.
 The last one is especially harmful and can end up in our sewage systems.
-Our estimates are that half a billion tons of these contaminants reach oceans each year.
+We estimate that half a billion tons of these contaminants reach oceans each year.

 20. Online purchases are more frequently returned than total purchases.